ForMyFreedom/RockPaperScissorDiscord/README.md

 ## CURRENT TO DO LIST
 - [x] Implement the Bases of Duel
 - [ ] Implement the Elemental Award
+- [ ] Find a way to make the make a multiple server hosting...
 - [ ] Implement the Duel Variations of Game and WinLoseConditions
 - [ ] There is no logic in element when the card does not correspond to the chosen element.
 Advantage need to be re-write
-- [ ] Solve problems with private and server assumptions (There is no conection of an player and a server)

 ## DECTECTED BUGS / ISSUES
 - [x] When you make a trade which you dispense a card, the duel_deck won't remove it.
 It turns a ghost card!